RobinEnjalbert/DriveSync/README.md

 # DriveSync

-**DriveSync** is a small Python module that enable to easily synchronize a local repository with a Google Drive folder.
+**DriveSync** is a small Python package that enable to easily synchronize a local repository with a Google Drive folder.
 The behavior was inspired from GitHub (`push` and `pull` commands) to manage only the files / folders that were created or modified locally / remotely.